-I’ve been reticent about covering Billy Joel‘s catalogue on this blog – I spent a lot of time in my teenage years listening to Joel, and other mainstream retro acts like the Eagles and Neil Diamond, but have since largely disowned them.
-Joel’s never been critically acclaimed, he has a touch of show-tune about his work, and his work doesn’t have as much depth as more celebrated contemporaries like Bruce Springsteen or Elvis Costello.
+Unusually I spent a lot of time in my teenage years listening to Billy Joel, and other mainstream retro acts like the Eagles and Neil Diamond.
+Joel has a touch of show-tune about his work, and his work has never been as critically acclaimed as his more celebrated contemporaries like Bruce Springsteen or Elvis Costello.
 Even Joel’s best albums generally have at least one clunker on them.

 But Joel has plenty of natural assets and deserves attention.
 He’s a fluid pianist, a capable vocalist, he writes attention grabbing melodies, and he’s deserved his plethora of chart hits.
 He’s a spokesman for an American, suburban, baby boomer generation – songs like ‘Goodnight Saigon’ and ‘We Didn’t Start The Fire’ represent his generation’s concerns eloquently.

-While of course this worst to best list is my subjective opinion, Joel has a very clearly delineated prime.
-All of the six studio albums he released in the decade between 1975 and 1985 are superior to any album he released outside it.
+While of course this worst to best list is my subjective opinion, Joel has a clear prime era.
+All of the six studio albums he released in the decade between 1975 and 1985 are superior to the six albums he released earlier and later.
 During this decade he recorded with the Billy Joel Band, and players like drummer Liberty DeVitto and bassist Doug Stegmeyer added personality to his records.
 Producer Phil Ramone came on board for 1977’s commercial breakthrough The Stranger and was also an integral part of Joel’s prime years.

 On the other hand, Joel’s first three solo albums, released in the early 1970s, were lacking identity, a talented songwriter uncomfortable playing incongruously sweet singer-songwriter fare on his 1971 debut Cold Spring Harbor, and L.A. country-flavoured rock on his next two albums.
 After 1985, his last three studio albums are comparatively bland and have less consistent songs.
 Joel retired from recording pop albums after 1993’s River of Dreams, but he’s remained a popular live act.
 His ability to perpetually sell out Madison Square Gardens is proof of his enduring popularity.